Inksem

 Imagine having a bike and never oiling its chain.
 It won’t work well, right?
 Websites are like that.
 They need regular check-ups.
 If you wonder how to secure a website, one of the first steps is to keep it updated.

 Every update fixes some weak spots and adds extra locks against hackers.
-So, it’s good to keep an eye out for any new updates.
-And before you do any updates, always keep a copy of your site.
+So, it’s good to watch for any new updates.
+Before you make any updates, always keep a copy of your site.
 It’s like having a spare key, just in case.

 • Use Strong Passwords

 Let’s talk about the keys to your online home: passwords.
 Just like you won’t use a flimsy lock on your front door, don’t use weak passwords for your site.
 A good password is like a sturdy lock.
 It’s hard for hackers to break.
 So, avoid easy ones like “password” or “hello123”.
-Mix it up with some capitals, numbers, and maybe a symbol or funny meaning password.
+Mix it up with capitals, numbers, and maybe a symbol or funny-meaning password.

-And yes, try to have a different password for each door, or in this case, each online account.
+And yes, try to have a different password for each door or, in this case, each online account.
 Now, remembering all these strong passwords can be tricky.
 That’s where password managers, or boxes, come in.
 They keep your keys safe and organized.
-It’s like having a keyholder, but for your online doors.
+It’s like having a keyholder but for your online doors.
+Using a self-hosted password manager can offer enhanced control and security, ensuring that your sensitive information is managed on your servers.

 • Keep All Software Up to date!